Nurhaci: Invasion of Ming dynasty

+In the fall of 1621 Ming general Mao Wenlong manage to capture Fort Zhenjiang on the border of the Jin-Joseon border and held it against multiple Jin assaults before retreating.
+Nurhaci burnt down the fort afterwards rather than risk having it captured again.

-Nurhaci led many successful engagements against the Ming dynasty, the Northern Yuan dynasty, the Joseon dynasty, and other Jurchen clans, greatly enlarging the territory under his control.
+Later, he also led many successful engangements against the Northern Yuan dynasty, the Joseon dynasty, and other Jurchen clans, greatly enlarging the territory under his control.

 The first capitals of the Later Jin dynasty established by Nurhaci were Fe Ala and Hetu Ala.
 Many ethnic Han participated in the construction of Hetu Ala.